dart-lang/site-www/src/tools/dart-tool.md

 | migrate | `dart migrate`                 | Supports migration to [null safety][].<br> |

-PENDING: Watch https://github.com/dart-lang/sdk/issues/43271 for signs that `dart analyze` will work on a lone file (like dartanalyzer does).
+PENDING: Watch https://github.com/dart-lang/sdk/issues/43271 for signs that `dart analyze` will work on a lone file (like dartanalyzer did).
 {% endcomment %}